 You may have read that Congress just passed an additional $484 billion for an interim coronavirus relief bill, signed into law on April 24th.
-While this is great news, we think it is important to break down that huge dollar amount into smaller pieces, to understand your opportunities as a business owner— especially the need to act promptly.
-While PPP applications are no longer being accepted, legislation is pending that could reopen the program.
+While this is great news, we think it is important to break down that huge dollar amount into smaller pieces, to understand your opportunities as a business owner—especially the need to act promptly.
+Fundbox is no longer accepting PPP applications, however, the SBA can help you find a PPP lender until May 31, 2021.

 $484 billion, deconstructed